besuper/TwitchNoSub/README.md

 # TwitchNoSub

-Be able to watch any sub-only vod on Twitch, integrated in the website with the chat.
+Be able to watch any sub-only vod on Twitch, integrated in the website and support every twitch features.

 Support chromium based browser (Chrome, Edge, Brave, ...) and Firefox.

-## Features

-- Integrated in Twitch
-- Save current time/sound state for vod
-- In real time chat
-- Support chat emotes

 ## Download & installation